 Insurance companies can be particularly insensitive when it comes to life insurance policies.
 If they don't ask you about something, don't give them the information.

-They’ve been known to penalize you if you have a family history of disease or illness.
-If your grandfather died of cancer, this could affect your life insurance policy’s rating, so keep quiet if they don’t ask.
+They've been known to penalize you if you have a family history of disease or illness.
+If your grandfather died of cancer, this could affect your life insurance policy's rating, so keep quiet if they don't ask.
+This is just one of the many reasons we recommend working with a company like Insurdinary.
+The experts here will shop the Canadian market for you, ask only the necessary questions and will secure the best policy for your need.

 7. Shop Around